Kontent-ai-consulting/asset-taxonomy-remap/README.md

 3. Rename `.env.template` file to `.env` in the project root and add your environment IDs and Management API keys.

-4. Manually add the Taxonomy Group(s) to the Asset Type in the Target Environment.
+4. Manually add the Taxonomy Group to the Asset Type in the Target Environment.

 5. Run the script: